abhy-1289/success_rate_of_restaurant_in_zomato/README.md

                        creating a target variable,
 and  data visualization: visualising the results for an operation performed on data, and
   Prediction: Predicting whether a restaurant in Zomato will be successful or not.

+  Link for the dataset is given in the python file as a comment.